Chancellor & Mccoy

 This case will not change anything for the majority of couples.
 It remains very rare, particularly in long relationships, where there are children, for a court to find that parties to a relationship are not entitled to an order for the division of their property.
 In most circumstances, an order for the division of property will be considered just and equitable as most couples will have joint property and share the use of their property under certain assumptions that come to an end when the relationship ends.

-However, Chancellor & Mccoy may have significant implications for couples who choose to remain financially independent and keep their assets separate.
+However, Chancellor & Mccoy may have implications for couples who choose to remain financially independent and keep their assets separate.

 If you are uncertain whether and what your entitlements are to a division of property following separation, you should seek legal advice.

-Contact our Petrie family law expert Courtney Barton to discuss your individual circumstances and to determine your rights and entitlements.
+Contact our Brisbane Family Lawyers to discuss your individual circumstances and to determine your rights and entitlements.
 We will provide you with advice and a plan to help you move on with your life, quickly and cost effectively.